jotaen/klog/docs/Guide.md

   In case you are affected by a timezone change or a switch to daylight saving time you need to account for that yourself.
-  (Realistically, this doesn’t happen all too often anyway.)
+  Realistically, this doesn’t happen all too often anyway, so it’s simpler to omit the timezone information altogether.
 - **Can there be multiple records for the same date in one file?**
   Yes, as many as you want.
-- **Will it lead to problems if I track more than 24 hours per day, or if the resulting total is a negative value?**
+- **Will it lead to problems if I track more than 24 hours per day?**
   No, klog doesn’t care about that.
   (There are actually legitimate use-cases for this.)
+- **Can I track negative durations only?**
+  Yes.

 ## Command line tool
-The command line tool currently allows you to pretty print and evaluate files in your terminal.
-In order to learn about its usage you should run `klog --help`.
+The command line tool allows you to find and filter records in files, and pretty print and evaluate them.
+In order to learn about its usage please run `klog --help`.

 For example, if you want to evaluate all records in `sport.klg` from 2018 that are tagged with `#workout`, you would do: